Why are Absorptive Noise Barriers better than Reflective Noise Barriers?

 Which is the better design between absorptive or reflective?

 For many outdoor noise problems, well-engineered and efficient absorptive sound walls are fast becoming the noise mitigation tool of choice.

 USDOT – Federal Highway Administration “Highway Traffic Noise” 6/05

 Sound barrier walls fall in one of two categories:

 - Absorptive Panels

-Let’s compare reflective and absorptive to get a better understanding.
+Let’s compare the two to get a better understanding: